decryptofy/scarr/CONTRIBUTING.md

 # Licensing Explained

 In the following, we would like to briefly explain SCARR's license as this might be an important aspect for future contributors.
-Since SCARR is licensed under the MPL-2.0-no-copyleft-exception, SCARR's code itself must be open-source.
+Since SCARR is licensed under the MPL-2.0-no-copyleft-exception (see FAQ [here](https://www.mozilla.org/en-US/MPL/2.0/FAQ/)), SCARR's code itself must be open-source.
 However, there are nuanced differences compared to GPL that we consider important.

 Permissible:
 * Larger works can include SCARR *without* revealing code outside of SCARR (unlike GPL)